brennanp93/SpaceMan/README.md

 - Continue styling with CSS
 - Change the style of the whole game
 - Allow player to choose from word categories
-- Allow player to choose from 'easy', 'moderate','difficult categories
+- Allow player to choose from 'easy', 'moderate', & 'difficult' categories